hanhanwu/Hanhan_Applied_DataScience/README.md

 * Sampling strategies should be documented.

 # Applied Recommendations
+## Parallel Processing
+### Ray
+* Ray vs Python multiprocessing vs Python Serial coding
+  * [Code example][79]
+  * [Blog details][80]
+  * To sum up, Ray is faster than python multiprocessing.
+It seems that the basic steps are initialize actors, and for each actor, call the function you want to be processed distributedly.

 ## Data Quality Check
 When you got the data from the client or from other teams, better to check the quality first.
 ### Label Quality Check